 Accessible only by boat, Daufuskie Island offers a unique and rustic experience for visitors.
 Tourists will discover a place teeming with rich history.
 Our historic district, which is named in the National Register of Historic Places, boasts original Gullah-constructed homes, churches, and schools.
-Evidence of a once-thriving Gullah oyster community can be still be found throughout the island.
+Evidence of a once-thriving Gullah oyster community can still be found throughout the island.
 Nowadays, Daufuskie hosts around 400 full-time residents and 3 private/semi-private resorts.
 Our landmark artisans have made a splash in their hard-to-get-to galleries with island-inspired art.
 Much of Daufuskie’s land is undeveloped, which gives the island its characteristic untouched feel.
-Whether it’s as part of a guided tour with Tour Daufuskie, LLC or a fun excursion exploring in your own golf cart, it is a day trip worth the adventure!
+Whether it is part of a guided tour with Tour Daufuskie, LLC or a fun excursion exploring in your own golf cart, a day trip is well worth the adventure!

 HOW TO GET TO DAUFUSKIE ISLAND: WATER TAXI AND FERRY TRANSPORTATION

 - May River Excursions: 30 minutes, $45, (Old Town Bluffton to Daufuskie Island) Enjoy the most scenic route to Daufuskie with May River Excursions.
 This semi-private, quick boat ride will wind through numerous small creeks, giving you the chance to view wildlife such as shorebirds and dolphins.
 With no set departure times, they can work around your schedule!
 Plus, they are located in Old Town Bluffton – exploring this historic town is a great way to extend your trip.
 You will arrive on the island at the Public Dock, which is home to Daufuskie’s famous Marshside Mama’s restaurant.